Thomas Hearns vs. Juan Roldán: The fight

 From the opening bell Roldán was aggressive as he charged forward and threw frequent power punches at Hearns, though Hearns was able to weather Roldán's furious start and quickly scored a knockdown one minute into the first round after landing consecutive right hands that dropped Roldán to his knees, though Roldán shrugged off the knockdown and quickly continued his pursuit of Hearns and the two continued to trade punches before Hearns landed a three–punch combination and dropped Roldán again as the first round ended, Roldán got up more slowly than the first knockdown, but he answered the referee's count at six to survive the round.
 As round two began, Roldán continued his aggressive approach, but Hearns countered a wild Roldán right with a left hook that sent Roldán to the canvas for the third time, though like the previous two times, Roldán once again answered the referee's count.
 Roldán fought a solid round three, avoiding any knockdowns and taking the round on all three of the judge's scorecards.
-Then early in round four, Roldán scored a big right hand that stunned Hearns and had him on wobbly legs, though he was able to collect himself and dropped Roldán for the fourth and final time with a right cross to the chin.
+Then early in round four, Roldán landed a big left hook that stunned Hearns and had him on wobbly legs, though Hearns was able to collect himself and dropped Roldán for the fourth and final time with a right cross to the chin.
 Roldán fell face first to the canvas and was counted out at 2:01 of the round to give Hearns the knockout victory.

+Aftermath

 The victory was a historic one that made Hearns the first boxer to win four world titles in four different weight classes.